Did you know that almost 40 per cent of all product searches start on Google now?

 Oftentimes, the biggest mistake people make with optimising for keywords is thinking that it will fix all their problems.
 Keywords are valuable and helpful, but they aren’t everything.

-In fact, pages with good keywords without any other kind of SEO changes to it will fail to sites that have decent keyword optimisation and better SEO.
+In fact, pages with good keywords without any other kind of SEO changes will fail to sites that have decent keyword optimisation and better SEO.

 Along with keywords, you should make sure to write meta descriptions for each page, optimise images, and use internal and external links.
 Of course, you’ll want to use your keyword for each of those things.